SEGroupZJGSU/KCP/README.md

 # Online appendix
-This is the replication package for our work submitted to Axioms.
+This is the replication package for our work.

 # Code
 This directory will contain the source code of our implementation.